Physical Collection Reduction Project – AY2023-AY2025

 • Deselection occurs regularly at all libraries, including within Memorial Library.
 Our current accelerated reduction plan follows appropriate professional protocols and responds to current Library & Learning and University goals.

-• Materials disposal will follow Minnesota State procedures, which include offering to departments and other Minnesota State Campuses, selling, donating, and disposal or recycling.
+• Materials disposal will follow Minnesota State procedures.
+This includes offering to campus departments, partnering with other Minnesota State Campuses, selling, disposal or recycling.

 • Library Faculty will work with their liaison departments to communicate about the project.